thesfinox/ml-cicy-4folds/README.md

 For hyperparameter optimisation with a grid search, use [grid.py](./grid.py) to form a JSON file with all possible hyperparameter options.
 Use `python grid.py -h` for the complete list of options.
-The list of choices should be specified in a JSON formatted file such as [parameters.json](./parameters.json) and passed to [grid.py](./grid.py).
+The list of choices should be specified in a JSON formatted file such as [parameters.json](./parameters.json) and passed to [grid.py](./grid.py) (each parameter is a list of lists, in order to form the grid search)

 Files `cicy_*.py` perform the training and inference tasks.
 Use `python cicy.py -h` for a list of options.